© Tom Spencer

 She looked bashful, as if she had forgotten all about it.
 Like it might have been cut while she was asleep, or just wasn’t looking.

 “Thank you,” she said.
 The words were a struggle.
-She pulled some more pieces from her bread roll and squeezed them, dropping them onto her saucer.
+She pulled more pieces from her bread roll and squeezed them, dropping them onto her saucer.
 She said it was the third different cut she’d had in a month.
 She said her hairdresser thought she was having some kind of breakdown.

 The whole table laughed at this.